 I’m Kjartan Abel, and I became an artist at 30 by accident, with an umbrella and some creative lies about software.

 I was working as a webmaster at Fast Search & Transfer when a former colleague called – could I come fix the computer lab at this art school?
-Walking through Strykejernet, I had one of those lightning-bolt moments: This is what I’m supposed to be doing.
+Walking through Strykejernet art school, I had one of those lightning-bolt moments: This is what I’m supposed to be doing.
 I’d never liked art because I’d never seen art that was technology-first.
 This place was different.

 I quit my job and applied to art school.
 For my portfolio, I needed ten pieces.
 One was called “Araply” – a speaker mounted on an umbrella that played random fragments from an Ari Behn audiobook.
 I told people I’d written software to select the clips, but really I’d just chopped up a radio interview into mp3 files and set them to shuffle in Winamp.
 People loved it.
 The wordplay (paraply/Araply/Anodorhynchus – I thought I was so clever), the absurdity of standing under an umbrella listening to scattered stories – it worked.